tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/update-index.md

 ```

 > [!IMPORTANT]
 >  Currently, there is limited support for index schema updates.
-Any schema updates that would require re-indexing such as changing field types are not currently supported.
+Any schema updates that would require re-indexing such as changing field types or most other attributes are not currently supported.
+>
+> The field attributes that can be changed without the need to re-create the index include:
+>
+>  - `retrievable`
+>  - `searchAnalyzer`
+>  - `synonymMaps`
+>

-Although existing fields cannot be changed or deleted, new fields can be added to an existing index at any time.
+Although existing fields cannot be deleted and most attributes cannot be changed, new fields can be added to an existing index at any time.
 The same applies to `suggesters`.
 New fields may be added to a suggester at the time the fields are added, but fields cannot be removed from `suggesters` and existing fields cannot be added to `suggesters`.

 When a new field is added, all existing documents in the index will automatically have a null value for that field.
 No additional storage space will be consumed until new documents are added to the index.